 Monte Carlo Cocktail

-While not each cocktail has an obvious origin or backstory, the Monte Carlo Cocktail certainly does.
-In the playground of the rich, Monte Carlo is home to some of the most glamorous casinos in the world which were previously owned by the Grimaldi family.
+While not every cocktail has an obvious origin or backstory, the Monte Carlo Cocktail certainly does.
+In the playground of the rich, Monte Carlo is home to some of the most glamorous casinos in the world, which were previously owned by the Grimaldi family.

 Vesper Martini

 Okay, so it is technically not poker-themed so much as it is casino-themed.
 Made famous by Daniel Craig’s 2008 Casino Royale James Bond film.
-Author Ian Fleming who wrote the Bond books is credited with popularising the drink in his Casino Royale novel in which our favorite agent cleverly coins the cocktail name.
+Author Ian Fleming, who wrote the Bond books, is credited with popularising the drink in his Casino Royale novel, in which our favourite agent cleverly coins the cocktail name.
 Bond gives his recipe to a bartender in the book to make.
-However, Fleming actually credited his friend, author Ivar Byrce for actually inventing and mixing the cocktail in real life as a dedication in the book.
+However, Fleming actually credited his friend, author Ivar Bryce, for inventing and mixing the cocktail in real life, dedicating the book to him.

-To make this shaken, not stirred masterpiece, the ingredients needed are: 3 ounces of preferred gin (Gordon’s is accurate to Bond’s recipe,) 1 ounce of vodka, ½ an ounce of Lillet blanc aperitif, and garnish with a lemon.
-Gin, vodka, and Lillbet blanc should be added to a cocktail shaker with ice, then shaken and drained into a chill cocktail glass.
-Juice from the lemon can then be rubbed along the rim of the cocktail glass and served promptly.
+To make this shaken, not stirred masterpiece, the ingredients needed are: 3 ounces of preferred gin (Gordon’s is accurate to Bond’s recipe), 1 ounce of vodka, ½ an ounce of Lillet blanc aperitif, and garnish with a lemon.
+Gin, vodka, and Lillbet blanc should be added to a cocktail shaker with ice, then shaken and strained into a chilled cocktail glass.
+The lemon juice can then be rubbed along the rim of the cocktail glass and served promptly.

-Even just studying the familiar spirits that are used in casino bars is an accurate way to find the base for a new, innovative cocktail.
-Whatever a person’s tastes are, many spirits and juices are perfect for balancing flavors to create the perfect cocktail for a responsible poker night at home.
+Even just studying the familiar spirits used in casino bars is an effective way to find the foundation for a new, innovative cocktail.
+Whatever a person’s tastes are, many spirits and juices are perfect for balancing flavours to create the perfect cocktail for a responsible poker night at home.